ppb/pursuedpybear/docs/discussion/values/students-first.rst

 reassessment.

 We also try to reduce the number of times a user is forced to ask "why is it like this and not like that?"
+Things that are like messages should use the event queue.
+State should be contained by objects at the right level of abstraction.
+Things should fit the model.